Represents a SQL table in an abstract way. Columns are stored as ColumnDefinition in the columns attribute.

 # File rails/activerecord/lib/active_record/connection_adapters/abstract/schema_definitions.rb, line 242 def [](name) @columns.find {|column| column.name.to_s == name.to_s} end

 Instantiates a new column for the table.
-The type
+The type parameter

-must be one of the following values: :primary_key
+must be one of the following values: :primary_key,

 Available options are (none of these exists by default):